AU-Master-Thesis/thesis/sections/3-methodology/study-1/mod.typ

   caption: [Variable timesteps, #kristoffer[explain figure, and review design, use same variable names as rest of document]] ) <f.variable-timesteps>

 #kristoffer[
+  Explain how we have added a setting to decouple the number of variables from the velocity and time horizon of the robot.
+]

+#kristoffer[
   Explain the marginalization step/ algorithm